bigcompany/safewallet/creating-offline-wallet.md

  - The local file-system of the secure computer
  - Printed on a piece of paper

+It is now almost impossible for anyone to hack into your wallets unless they have can physical obtain one of these items

 # Putting the offline wallets back online

-To put an address back online ( to retreive funds ) is simple.
+To put an address back online ( to retrieve funds ) is simple.
 Take the public / private key pair from one of the secure copies and import it into any online wallet of your choice.

-*Important*
+**Important**

 Never bring a private key onto a non-secure computer unless you intend to immediately use it.
 If you need to bring one key online, you should not use the USB stick which contains the entire set of keys.
 You should use a different USB stick which does not contain the full set of keys.
 This is why this setup requires at least two USB sticks.